Where this comes from

 Before the airline years, the Philpotts ran a Hollywood aerial-advertising business out of Torrance Airport.
 The fleet was Boeing Stearman PT-17 biplanes, originally painted red with white sunburst stripes.
 The Stearmans worked banner-tow, sky-typing, and commercial-film aviation.
 They appeared in the Beach Boys Endless Summer poster artwork, a 1970s Hollywood aerial-advertising flyer, and most memorably a 1982 TV commercial for an acne product called Zit Stick — 33 seconds, archived on YouTube, in which the Stearman is staged to look as if it's shooting Zit Stick down at a beach in place of bullets.
 Captain John was the pilot in command for filming; a blonde model rides up front and is presented on camera as the pilot.

-Captain John personally recovered the airframe of the family Stearman — strip to airframe, replace the fabric covering, re-dope, repaint, recertify.
-During that recover he repainted it from the original red-and-white to blue with silver sunburst stripes.
-That's the version my mom (Micki) is standing on the wing root of in the photo she likes best.
+Captain John personally stripped and re-covered the airframe of the family Stearman — strip to airframe, replace the fabric covering, re-dope, repaint, recertify.
+During that re-cover he repainted it from the original red-and-white to blue with silver sunburst stripes.
+That's the version my mom (Micki) is standing on the wing root of, below.

 The family no longer owns any Stearmans.
 The last one was sold (year pending — Mom's still asking Grandpa).
 What stays is the rule, and the proof that the rule was real.